dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 main() {
   var config = new File('config.txt');

-  // put the whole file in a single string config.readAsText(Encoding.UTF_8).then((String contents) {
+  // Put the whole file in a single string. config.readAsText(Encoding.UTF_8).then((String contents) {
     print("The entire file is ${contents.length} characters long");
   });

-  // put each line of the file into its own string config.readAsLines(Encoding.UTF_8).then((List&lt;String> lines) {
+  // Put each line of the file into its own string. config.readAsLines(Encoding.UTF_8).then((List&lt;String> lines) {
     print("The entire file is ${lines.length} lines long");
   });